bkamapantula/workshop-textbook-search/README.md

 - is designed to be delivered in-person.
 - not a deep dive in to all the technologies involved.

-## Google Colab
+## Google Colab notebook

-Visit [https://bit.ly/techspace-llm-workshop](https://bit.ly/techspace-llm-workshop) for the workshop.
+Visit [https://bit.ly/techspace-llm-workshop](https://bit.ly/techspace-llm-workshop) for the workshop material on Google colab notebook.

 ## Prerequisites